zhongzisha/alphafold3_google/docs/performance.md

 ### GPU Memory

-The following environment variables (set by default in the `Dockerfile`) enable folding a single input of size up to 5,120 tokens on a single A100 with 80 GB of
+The following environment variables (set by default in the `Dockerfile`) enable folding a single input of size up to 5,120 tokens on a single A100 (80 GB) or a single H100 (80 GB):
-memory:

 ```sh
 ENV XLA_PYTHON_CLIENT_PREALLOCATE=true